carlossalasamper/inversify-sugar/README.md

 export container;
 ```

 > 😵 The result is a brittle dependency system that we can break just by changing the order of the imported files.
+And we have to handle all the containers manually.

 **Inversify Sugar** is a framework built on top of Inversify with a clear objective: to offer an API on par with the most cutting-edge hierarchical dependency systems.